Skip to main content

 Consider Your Entire Benefit Package

-Employers should consider their entire benefit package when deciding how to adjust to the new law.
+Moreover, employers should consider their entire benefit package when deciding how to adjust to the new law.
 For some employers with less than 50 employees, it might make more sense to send employees to their spouse’s health insurance plan or to receive subsidized coverage through the exchanges while boosting their 401k contributions and ancillary benefits.
 Employers should work with their benefit managers on a case-by-case basis to maintain a competitive package that offers the greatest value to employees at the lowest cost to the employer.

 Educate Yourself And Your Employees